-The Environmental Sustainability Expert Panel has been convened by the Australian Industry Skills Council (AISC) to provide advice to the AISC on:
+The Environmental Sustainability Expert Panel has been convened by the AISC to provide advice to the AISC on:

 - The extent of industry demand for environmental sustainability skills and appropriate whole-of-system approaches to the development of these skills in the Australian workforce.